sensu/sensu-docs/content/sensu-go/5.16/guides/troubleshooting.md

 }
 {{< /highlight >}}

-In the event you see a message like this, it's worth going back and reviewing your asset definition as this will be your clue that the entity wasn't able to download the required asset due to filter restrictions.
-If you can't remember where you stored the information on disk, you can find it via:
+If you see a message like this, review your asset definition &mdash; it means that the entity wasn't able to download the required asset due to filter restrictions.
+If you can't remember where you stored the information on disk, here's how to find it:

 {{< highlight shell >}}
 sensuctl asset info sensu-plugins-disk-checks --format yaml